Using Data to Advance Women’s Workforce Participation

 When organizations survey their employees and use the data to make positive workplace adjustments, they improve employee engagement, increase retention rates, lower absenteeism, and improve productivity.

-When leadership conducts surveys, they signal their interest and commitment to employee wellbeing while gaining valuable insights into their employees’ workplace experience.
-If designed correctly, surveys provide valuable data on gender equality and social inclusion in the workplace and identify entry points to introduce gender equality initiatives.
+When leadership conducts surveys, they signal their interest and commitment to employee well-being while gaining valuable insights into their employees’ workplace experience.
+If designed correctly, surveys provide valuable data on men’s and women’s participation and leadership in the workplace and identify entry points to introduce initiatives for women’s advancement.

 The assessment helps companies to:

-- Identify gender equality gaps within the organization to support the strategic development of activities
+- Identify gaps between men and women within the organization to support the strategic development of activities

-- Support companies to develop a business case that demonstrates how gender equality will benefit the organization’s bottom-line;
+- Develop a business case that demonstrates how women’s participation and leadership will benefit the organization’s bottom line

-Developing a tailored Gender Equality Action Plan is critical to meet the unique needs of an organization.
-A Gender Action Plan should be used as a road map to advance gender equality and include long-term strategic targets, actions, and interventions.
-Data from the Rapid Organizational Assessment should inform which interventions could be used to advance gender equality.
+Developing a tailored change management plan is critical to meet the unique needs of an organization.
+This plan should be used as a roadmap to advance women’s workforce participation and leadership and include long-term strategic targets, actions, and interventions.
+Data from the rapid organizational assessment should inform which interventions could be used to advance balanced representation of men and women.

 Companies should use data to assess gaps, challenges, and opportunities, taking a systematic approach to benchmark progress and establish longer-term plans for sustained impact.
-Setting and articulating clear milestones enables an organization to define the incremental steps needed over a period of months or years to realize gender equality goals.
+Setting and articulating clear milestones enables an organization to define the incremental steps needed over a period of months or years to realize its goals for advancing women in the workplace.

-It also allows an organization to monitor, evaluate, analyze, and determine whether gender equality initiatives are on track to achieve longer term impact.
-In order to strategically set targets and ensure resources are being used efficiently, it’s important to monitor progress towards each target to determine whether or not gender equality initiatives are helping the organization achieve its overall vision.
+It also allows an organization to monitor, evaluate, analyze, and determine whether change initiatives are on track to achieve longer-term impact.
+To strategically set targets and ensure efficient resource use, it’s important to monitor progress toward each target to determine whether or not initiatives to support women are helping the organization achieve its overall vision.

-Best Practices for Using Data to Advance Gender Equality
+Best Practices for Using Data to Advance Women in the Workplace

-Use our Best Practices Framework tool to learn how to integrate gender into workplace policies.
+Use our Best Practices Framework tool to learn how to create or revise workplace policies to support women’s economic empowerment.

 More Knowledge Centers